nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

 Queries
 *******
 The query files for this search are included in the `./queries/ipr-search/` directory.
-Unlike the sequence and profile based searches, an additional query file is not required for domain-based searches.
-Instead the domains of interest are defined directly in the search terms file.
-In this example the search terms are defined in the `./queries/ipr-search/search-terms.tsv` file.
+Protein domain signatures are provided as the search terms for this kind of search.

 .. code-block::

+- name: Equol Production Pathway
+  presence: essential
+  components:
+  - geneID: DZNR
+    description: Daidzein reductase
+    presence: essential
+    terms:
-  DZNR	PTHR42917	interproscan
+    - id: PTHR42917
-  DEVR	PF00196	interproscan
-  DDRC	PF13669	interproscan
-  DHDR	PF13561	interproscan
-  FIXC	PF03486	interproscan
-  FIXX	PTHR43082	interproscan
-  HYDF	PF01926	interproscan
-  HNDD	PF02256	interproscan
-  HYDE	PF04055	interproscan
-  HYDG	PTHR43583	interproscan
-  NADO	PF07992	interproscan
-  THDR	PF00890	interproscan
-  FIXA	PF01012	interproscan
-  FIXB	PF00766	interproscan
+      method: interproscan

-In this file the query ID is provided in column 1, the specific search term ID (in this case a protein domain accession) is provided in column 2, and the search method (interproscan) is provided in column 3.
-As described in the :doc:`Queries <./3-queries>` tutorial section, multiple domains can be associated with one query ID by providing them on multiple lines.
+As described in the :doc:`Queries <./3-queries>` tutorial section, multiple domains can be associated with one gene ID by providing them on entries in the yaml structure.

 Search
 ******